 - Hip joint conditions, such as developmental dysplasia of the hip (DDH) and hip dysplasia

-How is Limb Disorders treated?
+How are Limb Disorders treated?

 A child diagnosed with a limb disorder can still live a normal life with the help of our multidisciplinary team.
 We bring together specialists with considerable expertise to treat the full range of potential conditions.